The Ultimate Guide to Net Promoter Score | Chattermill

 What You Need to Know about the Net Promoter System

-Responses can be defined into three distinct clusters that represents different attitudes, sentiment and economic value.
+Responses can be defined into three distinct clusters that represent different attitudes, sentiment and economic value.

-Passives are satisfied for the time being, but can defect at any time.
+Passives (scored 7-8): Passives are satisfied for the time being but can defect at any time.
 Their referral rate is as much as 50% lower than promoters, and those referrals are of far less quality.
 Their CLV is also usually less than half that of promoters.

 The Net Promoter Score is a simple and straightforward metric that can be shared throughout the company with every function and team.
 You can also track by product, store, team, geography and more to focus on the goal of improving customer experience.

 If you have more detractors than promoters the score will be negative and likewise positive for more promoters than detractors.
-Lower Net Promoter Scores can be indicators of harmful customer experiences leading to potential losses of revenue, whilst higher Net Promoter Scores suggest a stronger performing business.
+Lower Net Promoter Scores can be indicators of bad customer experiences leading to potential losses of revenue, while higher Net Promoter Scores suggest a stronger performing business.

-A relational survey can be sent at any time, and it’s a good way to get a finger on the pulse of the relationship between your customers and your business.
+A relational survey can be sent at any time, and it’s an excellent way to get a finger on the pulse of the relationship between your customers and your business.
 Relational surveys should be sent out often — a quarterly schedule is ideal.

 A transactional survey is sent after an event, such as soon after a new customer purchases your product or service, or after the resolution of a support ticket.
 The timing is a little easier with transactional surveys than with relational surveys — just make sure to send the survey before too much time has passed after the event that triggered it.
 Some good guidelines are:

 While transactional surveys aren’t as likely to cause “survey fatigue”, they also give a narrower picture of your NPS, since they relate to specific events and not your business as a whole.